VA-Explorer/va_explorer/_sources/development.md.txt

 ````

 Additionally, the full and complete list of management commands (only some of
-the most popular are described here or in Management Commands (link)) is available
+the most popular are described here or in [Management Commands](training/admin_guides.md#management-commands)) is available
 by running `manage.py help`.